ostasovskyi/causalClustering/README.md

 ```

 `Gamma_n` is the approximation certificate returned when the SDP lower bound is available.

+With the SDP engine, the `k_constraint` argument controls how the relaxation is solved:

+- `k_constraint = FALSE`: solve one SDP relaxation without optional K-specific constraints and round it for each candidate `K`;
+- `k_constraint = TRUE`: solve a separate K-specific SDP relaxation for each candidate `K`, including optional size and box constraints.

 ## Causal clustering over a calibration range